-- 3. Once the SPOE (Behavioral Health Line) contacts the appropriate crisis provider within a specific region, and it is determined that the crisis provider is unable to immediately dispatch a Mobile Crisis Team, all resources available to that provider must be utilized to remedy the crisis situation within the required 1.5 hours; including the use of in-home crisis supports team. - a.
-If that crisis provider is not able to appropriately address the crisis in 1.5 hours, they are to inform the SPOE and include the reason for not being able to meet the 1.5 hour response requirement.
+- 3. All DD Mobile Crisis Teams must follow the direction of SPOE concerning dispatch.
+If SPOE through its assessment process has determined that the individual meets the requirements for crisis supports, and DD Mobile Crisis Team is dispatched, the MCT must follow the directions of SPOE. - 4.
+Once the SPOE (Behavioral Health Line) contacts the appropriate crisis provider within a specific region, and it is determined that the crisis provider is unable to immediately dispatch a Mobile Crisis Team, all resources available to that provider must be utilized to remedy the crisis situation within the required 1.5 hours; including the use of in-home crisis supports team. - a.
+If that crisis provider is not able to appropriately address the crisis in 1.5 hours, they are to inform the SPOE at the time of the initial contact and include the reason for not being able to meet the 1.5 hour response requirement.
 Upon receipt of this information, the SPOE must contact the nearest crisis provider for dispatch. - b.
+Crisis Provider must supply SPOE its estimated time of arrival at the time of the initial contact with SPOE. - 5.
+When a Crisis provider is dispatched across Regional lines - a.
 The newly dispatched crisis provider may be located within the same region or across regional lines.
-If the mobile crisis response is provided by an out-of-area team, and either in-home or out-of-home supports are required after the initial crisis has been supported, the individual is to be transitioned to the in-area crisis provider for ongoing supports. - c.
-When an individual experiences a crisis outside their region of residence, the SPOE must dispatch the Mobile Crisis Team for the region where the crisis is occurring. - d.
-The Mobile Crisis Team for that region is to assess the situation to determine if additional in-home or out-of-home supports are required, subsequent to the initial stabilization. - e.
-If additional in-home or out- of- home supports are required, subsequent to the initial stabilization, the initial Mobile Crisis Team is to work in conjunction with the crisis provider within the region of residence, to insure that the individual receives the supports in their home region. - 4 The DD Mobile Crisis Team is to request of the SPOE's (Behavioral Health Line) shift supervisor immediate access to the Consumer Information System (CIS) for the individual in crisis.
-The SPOE Behavioral Health Line shift supervisor is to respond, by providing CIS information for all individuals in crisis and who are listed in the CIS.
+If the mobile crisis response is provided by an out-of-area team, and either in-home or out-of-home supports are required after the initial crisis has been supported, the individual is to be transitioned to the in-area crisis provider for ongoing supports. - b.
+When an individual experiences a crisis outside their region of residence, the SPOE must dispatch the Mobile Crisis Team for the region where the crisis is occurring. - c.
+The Mobile Crisis Team for that region is to assess the situation to determine if additional inhome or out-of-home supports are required, subsequent to the initial stabilization. - d.
+If additional in-home or out- of- home supports are required, subsequent to the initial stabilization, the initial Mobile Crisis Team is to work in conjunction with the crisis provider within the region of residence, to insure that the individual receives the supports in their home region.

+6. The DD Mobile Crisis Team is to request of the regional office immediate access to the Consumer Information System (CIS) for the individual in crisis.
+The regional office is to respond, by providing CIS information for all individuals in crisis and who are listed in the CIS.